MooersLab/mooerslab-functions-el/README.md

 # Library of home-made Emacs Lisp functions

-This is a library of homemade functions that for the customized Emacs to fit my workflow.
+This is a library of homemade functions to customize Emacs to fit my workflow.

 ## Usage